JonathanHoward86/LoginService/README.md

-# Login Service
+Login Service

-This is my local dev environment of the BackendDevProject Respository which I created to more easily test the SQL and SMTP integration.

 Introduction

-This project is a login service built using ASP.NET Core 7.0.
-It provides functionalities for user login, registration, and password management.
-The project uses Microsoft's Identity framework for user management and NLog for logging.
+This project serves as a local development environment for the BackendDevProject Repository.
+It's designed to facilitate easier testing of SQL and SMTP integrations.
+Built using ASP.NET Core 7.0, the service provides functionalities for user login, registration, and password management.
+It leverages Microsoft's Identity framework for secure user management and NLog for robust logging capabilities.

 Technologies

 ASP.NET Core 7.0
 Microsoft Identity
 Entity Framework Core 7.0.10